Marlay-0845/Crypto_parser/README.md

-Sure!
-Here is a clean, professional **README.md in English** for your project:

----

 # Crypto Price Monitor (Async • SQLite • Logging)

 This project is an asynchronous cryptocurrency price monitor built with **CoinGecko API**, **aiohttp**, **SQLite**, and **Python logging**.